Parallel-NetCDF/PnetCDF/sneak_peek.md

 * New features
   + NetCDF-4 driver -- Accessing HDF5-based NetCDF-4 files is now supported.
-    PnetCDF can be built on top of NetCDF-4, which allows PnetCDF to read and write a NetCDF-4 file.
-However, the burst buffering currently do not support NetCDF-4 file formats.
+    PnetCDF can be built on top of NetCDF-4 library to allow PnetCDF to read and write a NetCDF-4 file.
-  + Thread-safe capability is added to this release.
-It can be enabled by command-line option `--enable-thread-safe` at configure time.
+  + Per-file thread-safe capability is added.
+This feature can be enabled by adding command-line option `--enable-thread-safe` at configure time.
 In addition, option `--with-pthread` can be used to specify the path to the pthreads library.
-This feature currently only supports one-thread-per-file I/O operation.
+This feature currently only supports one-thread-per-file I/O operations.

 * New optimization
   + The internal data buffering mechanism in the burst buffer driver is